nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 or  clear all existing data <br>
 2. To-do list asks for confirmation.
 3. User inputs yes or no.
-4. To-do list do the commands accordingly and displays ‘operation done’ on UI Use case ends
+4. To-do list do the commands accordingly and displays 'operation done' on UI Use case ends

 **Extensions**